slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Every one desires to live long, but no one would be old."
 -- Jonathan Swift*

 > *"My life was sharply divided in two halves.
 In the first half, I was always the youngest in the group; in the second half, I was always the oldest.
-Theer was no transitional period."
+There was no transitional period."
 -- Stan Ulam*

 > *"Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older."